Self Catering Accommodation in Wigtown and Whithorn

 Drumfad Holiday Homes

-2 luxury holiday cottages which can sleep up to 6 each.
+2 luxury holiday cottages which can sleep up to 4 or 5 in each cottage.

 The Cottage and Barn are adjoining with a connecting door that locks, allowing both properties to be let separately or together.